Advanced approval

 Note

 When you set up advanced approval groups, you can select Purchaser under First Entry Created by to always have the purchaser assigned as the first approver.
-However, if Four Eyes Approval is set to Invoice Full Amount and Dimensions, instead of being set to Invoice, the purchaser doesn't count as one of the two approvers required.
+However, if Four Eyes Approval is set to Invoice Full Amount and Dimensions, instead of Invoice, the purchaser doesn't count as one of the two approvers required.